3D Point Cloud Descriptors in Hand-crafted and Deep Learning Age: State-of-the-Art: Introduction

+Specifically, the prosperously rapid development of deep learning technology in recent years has a remarkable impact on state-of-the-art achievements on various tasks related to object detection \cite{Girshick2015Fast}, semantic segmentation \cite{Shelhamer2014Fully} and visual recognition \cite{He2014Spatial}.
+Its great success leads to tend that increasing attention paying to 3D point cloud processing has shifted towards the deep learning-based period.
+As a result, the development of 3D point cloud descriptor is going through two major stages: hand-crafted period and deep learning-based period.
+The former kind of descriptors is mainly built on the basis of spatial and geometric attributes or relationships between points.
+While the latter uses deep neural networks to learn latent features from the 3D point cloud.

-Although there exists a few review papers \cite{Aldoma2012Tutorial} \cite{Alexandre20123D} \cite{Salti2012On} \cite{Mateo2014A}\cite{Guo2016A} on 3D descriptors and its related fields published.
-However, these papers covered only a rather limited number of descriptors to be evaluated, particularly, most only focus on local descriptors for mesh or depth image while others concentrate on performance of a small range of global descriptors for particular applications (e.g. Urban Object Recognition).
-Overall, there is no survey papers specifically emphasizing the comprehensive review, analysis and evaluation of the 3D point cloud descriptors.
+A few papers have been published on 3D descriptors and its related fields, such as object recognition \cite{Aldoma2012Tutorial}.
+However, (1) these papers \cite{Alexandre20123D}\cite{Salti2012On}\cite{Mateo2014A}\cite{Guo2016A} covered only a rather limited number of descriptors to be evaluated.
+(2) Most works only concentrated on local-based descriptors for mesh or depth image while others focused on the performance of a small range of global descriptors for specific applications (e.g., Urban Object Recognition).
+(3) Particularly, among these studies, only one review \cite{rostami2019a} available is related to deep learning.
+The authors reviewed the 3D shape descriptors from the machine learning point of view instead of their characteristics.
+And yet the coverage of 3D descriptors was not sufficient and this work was also lack of comprehensive performance summarization and comparison.
+Overall, there is no survey paper specifically emphasizing the comprehensive review, analysis, and evaluation of the 3D point cloud descriptors, especially these exploiting deep learning architectures at present.

-The main contributions of this paper includes:i) To the best of our knowledge, this is the first review paper specially concentrating on 3D point cloud descriptors, including both local-based and global-based descriptors. ii) we give readers a comprehensively insightful introduction of the state-of-the-art descriptors from early work to the recent research (including 31 local-based descriptors, 14 global-based descriptors and 5 hybrid-based descriptors). iii) The main traits of these descriptors are summarized in table form offering an intuitive understanding. iv) This paper conducts an experiment on performance evaluation of several extensively used descriptors.

-The organization of the reminder of the paper is as follows: a comprehensive description of the state-of-the-art 3D point cloud descriptors is presented in section 2.
-Section 3 shows the detailed results and insightful analysis of the experimental comparison we carry out to overall evaluate several descriptors, followed by conclusion in Section 4.